The Legendary Pele and the Story of the Adidas-Puma Rivalry

 It is not a coincidence that the International Federation of Association Football (FIFA) chose the late Brazilian star Pele as the player of the twentieth century.
 He was an inspiration for many football legends over the years, and he went beyond that to appear as a tremendous marketing value as well.

-There are many wonderful stories of Pele that have emerged throughout his amazing football career, however, perhaps the greatest story of all is the one told by businessman and sports investor Joe Pompliano on the “X” platform (formerly Twitter) about how the brothers who created Adidas and Puma came to be.
+There are many wonderful stories of Pele that have emerged throughout his amazing football career, however, perhaps the greatest story of all is the one told by businessman and sports investor Joe Pompliano on the “X” platform (formerly Twitter) regarding how the brothers who created Adidas and Puma came to be.
 Bitter rivals, which led to Pelé being paid $120,000 to tie the laces of his sneakers at the 1970 World Cup in Mexico.

-The story begins with the two brothers Adolf and Rudolf Dassler, who founded a sports shoe company in the German town of Herzogenaurach, and achieved great success in a short time, but they separated after their relationship became strained, which is why Adolf established the “Adidas” company, while the other launched the “Puma” company.
+The story begins with the two brothers Adolf and Rudolf Dassler, who founded a sports shoe company in the German town of Herzogenaurach, and achieved great success in a short time, but they separated following their relationship became strained, which is why Adolf established the “Adidas” company, while the other launched the “Puma” company.

 The two brothers competed with each other in their hometowns, then became famous in Germany and then in Europe and the world.
 The two companies grew significantly, and each of them owned a huge brand.